Little-Podi/AiATrack/README.md

 ### :bookmark:Inference Speed

-The proposed AiATrack can run at 38fps (frames per second) on a single NVIDIA GeForce RTX 2080 Ti.
+The proposed AiATrack can run at 38 fps (frames per second) on a single NVIDIA GeForce RTX 2080 Ti.

 ### :bookmark:Training Cost